marine1213/LaneDetection/README.md

-# LaneDetection with Img Processing
+# LaneDetection with Img Processing Phase 2

 Purpose: building the intersection model with 2 lanes and 4 squares turning